 Revisions to the methods for evaluating the benthic food chain support standard consisted of using the actual data to calculate the proportional effect size of the 4-year running average of the mean standardized FCS Index (= ZFCS) used to evaluate similarity.
 Previously, the proportional effect size had been calculated using data obtained from resampling a null distribution of the four-year averaged standardized FCS values from which the p-value is calculated.
-In contrast to the mean FCS Index calculated from the resampled data, the mean FCS Index calculated from the resampled data, the mean FCS Index calculated from the statistical significance of the actual data is more appropriate for evaluating the statistical significance of effect sizes.
+In contrast to the mean FCS Index calculated from the resampled data, the mean FCS Index calculated from the actual data is always positive and fluctuates less erratically among reefs and years.
+As such, the use of the actual data is more appropriate for evaluating the statistical significance of effect sizes.

-Changes made in 2023 revision.
+Changes made in November 2023 revision.